SteamVR#

 If you want to use a standalone headset with SteamVR you can check out ALVR.

 The SteamVR room setup application is bug prone.
-It’s possible to circumvent the room setup application using one of the following methods.
+It’s possible to circumvent the room setup application using quick calibration.

 Set the headset and controllers on the floor in the center of the playspace.
-Run the Quick Calibration utility under Settings > Developer > Room and Tracking.
+Run the Quick Calibration utility from the SteamVR-Monitor (the desktop utility showing basestations, headset and controller icons) under Settings > Developer > Room and Tracking.
 This will setup a standing play area for you to use.

 Envision can run a quick calibration with the press of a button.
 This is convenient if you want to use Monado instead of SteamVR, but the calibration will also work on plain SteamVR.